11ta/11ta-template/src/about.md

 layout: page
 eleventyNavigation:
   key: main
-  title: About Nav
+  title: About  # as it will appear in the nav
-  order: "2"
+  order: 2      # order to display in the nav
 seo:
   title: About Us
 ---